 When it comes to buying mutual funds, all investing is a form of market timing, even if you employ a buy-and-hold investing strategy.
 For example, when you make a decision to buy a mutual fund, you have chosen what to buy and when to buy it.
-The same goes on the sell side--you decide which investment to sell, how many shares to sell, and you decide the when to sell it, all which incorporates the idea of timing.
+The same goes on the sell side: You decide which investment to sell, how many shares to sell, and when to sell it, all which incorporates the idea of timing.

 As with all investment strategies and financial plans, there are many ways to be successful.
 You just need to find one or two strategies that work for you, and stay with them.

 To paraphrase legendary investor, Ben Graham, the investor's worst enemy is often themselves.
-Perhaps the biggest mistake an investor can make is allow themselves to be blinded by damaging emotions, such as fear, greed, anxiety, and desire for control, all of which can be minimized or neutralized by the virtues of humility and patience.
+Perhaps the biggest mistake an investor can make is to become blinded by damaging emotions, such as fear, greed, anxiety, and desire for control, all of which can be minimized or neutralized by the virtues of humility and patience.

 Are you reading articles that press emotional buttons, such as "How to Get Rich Quick With Market Timing"?
 Try to keep your information consumption as fact-based as possible.
-But if you feel the need to stay connected with a site that likes to provoke emotion, be sure you balance it with another source that is more reality-based.
+If you feel the need to stay connected with a site that likes to provoke emotion, be sure to balance it with another source that is more reality-based.

-Whether you are building a portfolio of mutual funds from scratch or you are looking for the best way to boost performance of your existing investment mix, you are wise to understand where in the market cycle the value and growth strategies work best.
+Whether you are building a portfolio of mutual funds from scratch or looking for the best way to boost performance of your existing investment mix, you are wise to understand where in the market cycle the value and growth strategies work best.

 Value strategies (value stock mutual funds) typically outperform growth and blend (index) during recessionary environments.
-Think of 2002 when the "dot com bubble" had fully burst and growth was around the corner.
-In 2008, the peak of The Great Recession, saw value dominate growth.
+Think of 2002 when the "dot com bubble" had fully burst, and growth was around the corner.
+In 2008, the peak of The Great Recession, value dominated growth.